dogyoons/dogyoons.github.io/teaching/sta131a/spring2026/index.md

 A tentative list of topics to be covered include:
 * Probability basics
   - Sample space and probability
-  - Conditional probability and independence
+  - Set theory basics
   - Counting and basic combinatorics
-* Discrete random variables
+* Discrete and continuous random variables
-  - Probability mass functions (PMFs)
+  - Probability mass functions (PMFs), probability density functions (PDFs) and cumulative distribution functions (CDFs)
   - Expectation, variance and moments
+  - Some exemplar random variables
-  - Joint PMFs
+  - Joint distributions
   - Conditioning and independence
-* General random variables
-  - Probability density functions (PDFs) and cumulative distribution functions (CDFs)
-  - Some exemplar random variables
-  - Joint PDFs
-  - Conditioning and independence (revisited)
 * Further topics on random variables
   - Derived distributions
   - Covariance and correlation